 Morello Cherry Extra Jam from Alain Milliat is the parfait addition to teatime.
 Spread on toast, slather on scones or use as a filling to mini jam tarts.
 Fold into pastry cream and use as a filling for cakes, pavlovas and more.

 This French-made jam also is gorgeous in savory applications, like added to a pan sauce for pork or duck.
 Or, pair with cheeses like Brilliat Savarin, Fourme d'Ambert and fresh chèvre.

 About the producer

-In 1983, third generation farmer, Alain Millait, took over his family business in Orliénas, France, near Lyon.
-M. Millait spent the next 15 years restoring and cultivating 15 plots of land, planting a variety of fruits and vegetables using traditional farming methods.
+In 1983, third generation farmer, Alain Milliat, took over his family business in Orliénas, France, near Lyon.
+M. Milliat spent the next 15 years restoring and cultivating 15 plots of land, planting a variety of fruits and vegetables using traditional farming methods.

 - Alain Milliat